eshohag/FileUpload_ETL_SSIS/README.md

 # Installation Guidelines:

-Folder Structure pieces of information:
+Folder Structure pieces of information,
+``
+Do not change the folder structure because I have created this structure inside the package.
+``

 ## Step-1 Create Folders
   C:\FileUpload_ETL_SSIS